Phase fluctuations in a confined fluid: Methods

 Treating the vapor as a perfect gas and assuming $\rV \ll \rL$ (i.e. $T$ much lower than the critical temperature $T_\mathrm{c}$), we arrived at a simple expression for the non-dimensional free energy change $\phi = 2 \kappa \Delta F/V$: \beq \phi = \left( \frac{{\dav}^2}{1-x} -1 \right) x + 9 \epsilon x^{2/3} \, , \eeq where $\dav=\rav/\rL^\infty$, $x=v/V$, and $\epsilon = \lambda/R$.
 Here we have introduced the Berthelot-Laplace length: \beq \lambda = \frac{2}{3} \gamma \kappa \, , \eeq where $\gamma$ is the liquid-vapor surface tension. $\lambda$ is a microscopic length: for water it is typically a few tens of \unit{\pm}, see Fig.~\ref{fig:lambda}.

 The value of $\dav$ determines 3 different regimes, as shown in Fig.~\ref{fig:phi}: (i) for $1>\dav >\ds$, $\phi(x)$ is monotonously increasing, and the system can exist only in the fully liquid state; (ii) for $\ds > \dav > \de$, $\phi(x)$ exhibits two minima, corresponding to a stable, fully liquid state, and a metastable state with a bubble; (iii) for $\de > \dav $, $\phi(x)$ exhibits two minima, corresponding to a metastable, fully liquid state, and a stable state with a bubble.
 The case $\dav=\ds$ is called the bubble \textit{spinodal}, as it corresponds to an inflection point in $\phi(x)$ which renders the bubble state unstable.
-The case $\dav=\de$ is called the bubble \textit{binodal}, as it corresponds to an equal free energy for the fully liquid and bubble states.
+The case $\dav=\de$ is called the bubble \textit{binodal}, as it corresponds to the conditions at which the free-energy of the homogenous liquid and the stable bubble are equal.

 Analytic solutions for $\ds$ and $\de$ and the corresponding reduced bubble volumes $\xs$ and $\xe$ are available, see Ref.~\onlinecite{Caupin_effects_2022} for details.
 In the limit $\epsilon \ll 1$, the solutions can be expanded to give simple expressions: